Books of Kings: Naboth's vineyard (21:1–28)

+Another war with Aram (22:1–38)

 Three years pass with peace between Aram and Israel.
-However, Aram still possesses Ramoth-Gilead and, when Jehoshaphat agrees for the Judahite army to accompany him on a campaign during a state visit, Ahab decides to take it back.
+Aram still possesses Ramoth-Gilead and, when Jehoshaphat agrees for the Judahite army to accompany him on a campaign during a state visit, Ahab decides to take it back.
 Four hundred prophets agree this is a good idea, but Jehoshaphat asks to speak with a prophet of God.
 Ahab reluctantly calls Micaiah, whom he dislikes for never prophesying in his favour.
-When he arrives, a prophet named Zedekiah is claiming that Ahab will have victory over the Arameans using a strange hat with horns.
-Michaiah, on the other hand, tells him that if he attacks Ramoth-Gilead he will die and Israel will be leaderless, but that this is part of God's plan.
-In response to this, Zedekiah slaps him, leading Michaiah to prophesy impending destruction, and Ahab tells his gaoler to put him in prison with no food or water until he returns safely.
+When he arrives, a prophet named Zedekiah uses a strange hat with horns to claim that Ahab will have victory over the Arameans.

+Michaiah tells Ahab that if he attacks Ramoth-Gilead, he will die and Israel will be leaderless but that this is part of God's plan.
+Zedekiah slaps him, leading Michaiah to prophesy impending destruction, and Ahab tells his jailer to put Michaiah in prison with no food or water until Ahab returns safely.

-Ahab and Jehoshaphat begin their campaign, agreeing that Ahab will be disguised by Jehoshaphat will wear his royal robes.
-The Arameans, being under instructions to kill no one except Ahab, begin pursuing Jehoshaphat, but cease their pursuit when they see he is not Ahab.
-However, Ahab is hit between the plates of his armour by a random Aramean arrow.
+Ahab and Jehoshaphat begin their campaign, agreeing that Ahab will be disguised while Jehoshaphat will wear his royal robes.
+The Arameans, being under instructions to kill no one except Ahab, begin pursuing Jehoshaphat but cease their pursuit when they see he is not Ahab.
+Ahab is hit between the plates of his armour by a random Aramean arrow.
 He withdraws from the battle and dies that evening.
-He is buried, his chariot is washed in a pool where prostitutes bathe and his blood is licked by dogs.
-His son Ahaziah succeeds him.
+He is buried, his chariot is washed in a pool where prostitutes bathe, and his blood is licked by dogs.

+After the death of Ahab (22:39–53)

+Ahab's son Ahaziah succeeds him.

 Jehoshaphat has been a good king his entire reign, following the example of his father Asa.
-However, he has not destroyed the high places, but he has kept peace with Israel.
+He has not destroyed the high places, but he has kept peace with Israel.
 He has also gotten rid of the remaining male temple prostitutes and there is now a provincial governor rather than a king in Edom.
 He has built a merchant navy, but it was wrecked at Ezion-Geber.
 Ahaziah suggests they join forces in this regard, but Jehoshaphat refuses.
-He dies and is succeeded by his son Jehoram.
+Jehoshaphat dies and is succeeded by his son Jehoram.

 Ahaziah does evil and allows the idol worship which flourished under his father to continue.